ranelpadon/python-copy-reference.vim/README.md

 - running the automated tests (Python's `unittest`, Django's `manage.py test`, `pytest`, etc)
 - discussing the reference with other devs (e.g. in Code Reviews)
 - importing the reference in Python REPL

 PyCharm has that feature for a long time.
 But VS Code [refused](https://github.com/Microsoft/vscode/issues/12518) to implement it.
 And there's no VS Code extension similar to it yet.
+This is one of the Vim plugins I was seeking also before, but couldn't find it, so I created it.

 Module/Class/Method/Function Reference
 --------------------------------------